-This is the only book I’ve read so far by Mary Renault, but I will be reading more!
+This was the first book I read by Mary Renault, and although it didn’t become an instant favourite, I enjoyed it enough to want to read more!
 The King Must Die is the first of two novels telling the story of Theseus, best knowing for battling the Minotaur in the Labyrinth of the Palace of Knossos.
 This first volume covers the early part of his life, beginning with his childhood in Troizen, and is a clever blend of history and myth.

 This retelling of the Iliad is written from the perspective of Patroclus, the friend and companion of Achilles.
 Madeline Miller creates a beautifully moving love story for Patroclus and Achilles, as well as making the story of the Trojan War accessible and understandable even to those with limited knowledge of Ancient Greece.